Spurs vs. Clippers Player Props Betting Odds

-Player props can be found for Paul George and Victor Wembanyama, among others, when the Los Angeles Clippers visit the San Antonio Spurs at Frost Bank Center on Monday at 8:00 PM ET.
+The Los Angeles Clippers visit the San Antonio Spurs at Frost Bank Center on Wednesday (tip at 8:00 PM ET).
+Those looking to place a player prop bet can find odds for Paul George, Victor Wembanyama and others in this matchup.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!